TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Using ESPHome/Adding Deep Sleep/README.md

 > Turning Off Battery-Driven T-Displays By Using Deep Sleep And Wakeup

-Once the [T-Display](https://www.lilygo.cc/products/lilygo%C2%AE-ttgo-t-display-1-14-inch-lcd-esp32-control-board) gets connected to an external *LiIon* or *LiPo* battery, it can run independently and requires no USB cable.
-At an average power consumption of *130mA*, it can theoretically run short of 8 hours from a *1.000 mAh* battery.
+[T-Display](https://www.lilygo.cc/products/lilygo%C2%AE-ttgo-t-display-1-14-inch-lcd-esp32-control-board) is optimized for portable battery operations: at an average power consumption of *130mA*, it can  run short of 8 hours at full power from a *1.000 mAh* battery.

 <img src="images/lilygo_t-display_deepsleep_esphome_display_overview2_t.png" width="40%" height="40%" />

-Battery-driven boards introduce new challenges:

-* **Power Switch:** you want to be able to turn the device off when you don't need it
-* **Power Management:** you may want to switch the board to low-power modes when it isn't busy doing things for you
-* **Low Voltage Protection:** you want to turn off the device when battery voltage drops below a voltage threshold that won't allow the peripherals (like the display) to work correctly anymore

-One solution not discussed here is to add a physical power switch to the positive lead of your battery - very advisable.
-Physically turning off the device is the most efficient power savings mode and allows you to store the device for months without losing significant charge capacity.
+Typically, though, a portable device does not need to continuously run at full power.
+At minimum, you will want to add a *power switch* so you can manually turn it on and off.

+Or, use the *deep sleep* mode: this way, when you don't need the device, it can idle in a very low power mode until you wake it up again.
+This is also a great solution for sensors or other use cases where you want the microcontroller to perform work in intervals or on input signals.

+One challenge with *deep sleep* is though that the actual power consumption drops from *130mA* to *9mA* which is still a very significant power consumption.
+That's why in this article you learn *why* the board consumes so much power in *deep sleep*, and how you can disable a few components *solely by code* to bring down *deep sleep* power consumption to less than *300uA* (*uA*, not *mA*).

+At *300uA*, with a *1000mAh* battery, the device can stay in *deep sleep* mode for more than 4 months.

+> [!TIP]
+> Implementing *deep sleep* has a number of additional benefits.
+For example, you can now add a *low voltage protection*, making sure the device automatically enters deep sleep once the battery is close to depletion, protecting battery health.
+The [ESPHome configuration](https://done.land/components/microcontroller/families/esp/esp32/lilygot-display/t-display/programming/usingesphome/addingdeepsleep/#configuration) below includes *low voltage battery protection*.

 ## Overview

 This article focuses on how to add *deep sleep* support to the *T-Display* board, and how to **do it right**.
-If you do it careless, *deep sleep* may consume a lot more power than anticipated, and drain your batteries much sooner than you expected.
+If you do it carelessly, *deep sleep* may consume a lot more power than anticipated, and drain your batteries much sooner than you expected.
 The configuration presented here is based on the [*sample configuration* created earlier](https://done.land/components/microcontroller/families/esp/esp32/lilygot-display/t-display/programming/usingesphome).

 <img src="images/lilygo_tdisplay_deepsleep_overview_ui.png" width="70%" height="70%" />